 Bipolar probes are available in the following form factors; bipolar concentric probes, fork sensors and hook probes.
 In order to accommodate the various application requirements from direct cortical stimulation to stimulation and recording of direct nerve action potentials (NAPs), bipolar probes can be delivered in a variety of geometries.

 Monopolar stimulation probes are primarily used for motor mapping and muscle stimulation in spinal surgery and pedicle screw stimulation.
-The probes have an active electrode (the probe) and a return electrode (ground), which is placed outside the stimulation region.
-The electrode used for ground can be in the form of a needle electrode or stick-on pad electrodes.
+The probes have an active electrode (the probe) and a counter electrode (ground), which is placed outside the stimulation region.
+The counter electrode can be in the form of a needle electrode or stick-on pad electrodes.

 inomed offers a range of a VEP stimulators that can be used for intraoperative stimulation of the visual pathways.
 With two independent LED pads, disturbing immobilizing elements are not necessary.
 The recording of electro-physiological signals takes place on the primary visual cortex and can be carried out using surface electrodes, as well as subdermal needle electrodes.